pmayushkumar/pmayushkumar/README.md

 - [**Interview Coach**](https://github.com/pmayushkumar/interview-analysis-coach) — Post-interview coach for product managers; 50+ tools to prepare for interviews, but 0 tools to know how it went.
 "Shadow Coach" that listens to your interviews and delivers hyper-personalized analysis.
 Currently in alpha. → [proleap.ai](https://proleap.ai/interview)
 - [**Water Cooler**](https://github.com/pmayushkumar/WaterCooler) — Deepen your relationships with colleagues by having authentic & personal conversations.
 Watercooler delivers weekly conversation starters in your email, based on your their background.

-### 💼 What I Can Help With

-AI product strategy, building AI-native products, post-launch evals & monitoring — connecting 15 years of product sense (business, user empathy, data) with an AI-native lens.

 ### 😄 Fun Fact